peterhinch/micropython-async/FASTPOLL.md

 be run against the official and priority versions of usayncio.

 # 2. Rationale

+MicroPython firmware now enables device drivers for stream devices to be written in Python, via `uio.IOBase`.
+This mechanism can be applied to any situation where a piece of hardware or an asynchronously set flag needs to be polled.
+Such polling is efficient because it is handled in C using `select.poll`, and because the coroutine accessing the device is descheduled until polling succeeds.

+Unfortunately official `uasyncio` polls I/O with a relatively high degree of latency.

 Applications may need to poll a hardware device or a flag set by an interrupt service routine (ISR).
 An overrun may occur if the scheduling of the polling